-Instructional Goals and Purposes: The purpose of this course is to provide clinical experiences in the laboratory sections of Clinical Chemistry, Clinical Microbiology, and Blood Bank in the laboratory setting.
+Instructional Goals and Purposes: The purpose of this course is to provide clinical experiences in the laboratory section of Blood Bank in the laboratory setting.
 This allows students to apply the knowledge and skills obtained in the didactic component of the curriculum to real life experiences in a live laboratory.